Honey is appreciated the world over as one of nature’s most delicious foods, but did you know it may have potent anti-flu properties as well?

-A fascinating new study published in the Archives of Medical Research titled, “Anti-influenza Viral Effects of Honey In Vitro: Potent High Activity of Manuka Honey,” reveals that honey may actually provide a natural drug alternative to anti-flu drugs, but without the notorious side effects associated with this drug class which includes Tamiflu (oseltamivir).
+A study published in the Archives of Medical Research, titled “Anti-Influenza Viral Effects of Honey In Vitro: Potent High Activity of Manuka Honey,” reveals that honey may actually provide a natural drug alternative to anti-flu drugs, but without the notorious side effects associated with this drug class.

-The study tested a commonly researched H1N1 influenza strain known as A/WSN/3, infecting MadineDarby canine kidney (MDCK) cells with the virus, and then exposing them to various forms of honey, including manuka (L. scoparium), soba (F. esculentum; buckwheat), kanro (honeydew), acacia (R. pseudoacacia), and renge (A. sinicus).
+The study tested a commonly researched H1N1 influenza strain by infecting Madine-Darby canine kidney (MDCK) cells with the virus and then exposing them to various forms of honey, including manuka (L. scoparium), soba (buckwheat, F. esculentum), kanro (honeydew melon, C. melo var. inodorus), acacia (R. pseudoacacia), and renge (astragalus, A. sinicus).

-The anti-influenza virus effects of the honey samples were evaluated by growing MDCK cells in 48-well plates and infecting them with influenza virus in the presence of 2-fold serially diluted honey samples.
-Two days after infection, the cells were fixed and stained in order to ascertain the degree to which they prevented the cytopathic effect (i.e., the degree to which influenza virus infection caused the cells to die and detach from the plate) of influenza virus.
+The anti-influenza effects of the honey samples were evaluated by growing MDCK cells in 48-well plates and infecting them with influenza virus in the presence of two-fold serially diluted honey samples.
+Two days after infection, the cells were fixed and stained in order to ascertain the degree to which they prevented the cytopathic effect (that is, the degree to which infection caused the cells to die and detach from the plate) of influenza virus.